turingschool/front-end-curriculum/projects/module-1/check-yo-self-group.md

 ### Comp Recreation

 * **4:** Additional elements that have been added match the visuals established in the comps.
 Every little detail was built out thoughtfully - from hover states to placeholders, etc.
 * **3:** Application implements all major comp details accurately and correctly on desktop and mobile (colors, fonts, icons, spacing, alignment, etc.) with **smooth transitions between screen sizes**.
 Additional elements added generally match the visuals established in the comps, but may be slightly awkward.
-* **2:** Application implements all major comp details accurately and correctly on **desktop and mobile** (colors, fonts, icons, spacing, alignment,  etc.).
+* **2:** Application implements most major comp details accurately and correctly on **desktop and mobile** (colors, fonts, icons, spacing, alignment, etc.).
 Transitions between screen sizes may not be smooth.
-* **1:** Application implements all major comp details on desktop only (colors, fonts, icons, spacing, alignment, etc.)
+* **1:** Application implements all major comp details on desktop only (colors, fonts, icons, spacing, alignment, etc.), OR masonry layout is not implemented.

 ------------------------------------------------------------------